JRH89/qrcoder/README.md

 ## An app for converting URLs or text into qr codes

-### Made with NodeJS NextJS and TailwindCSS deployed with Vercel
+### Made with React, NextJS, and TailwindCSS deployed with Vercel.